me-cs/intervalLock/README.md

 Using intervalLock, it provides the ability to guarantee mutually exclusive operations when a conflict occurs, and to automatically release resources when the conflict disappears.

+For example: most of the characteristics of the website access data in the "law of two or eight":
+80% of the business access is concentrated in 20% of the data.
+We can use intervalLock to lock the data where the hot access occurs, without paying attention to the other 80% of the cold data.

 English